Ulcerating tumours are also known as fungating wounds, malignant wounds or ulcerating wounds.

 A secondary tumour is a tumour that has spread from a primary site to other parts of the body.

-A tumour that spreads to the blood and lymphatic system can travel to the skin and develop into an ulcerating tumour.
-This is very rare.
+A tumour that spreads to the blood and lymphatic system can travel to the skin.
+It can develop into an ulcerating tumour, but this is rare.

-The important thing is to always attend follow up appointments after your treatment has finished.
-Then your doctor can check you over and pick up any early signs of problems.
+Always attend follow up appointments after your treatment has finished.
+This way your doctor can pick up any early signs of problems.

 How it might affect you